learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Grabbing an HTML Page

-To start, here's how to retrieve an arbitrary web page and load it's content into Beautiful Soup for parsing.
+To start, here's how to retrieve an arbitrary web page and load its content into Beautiful Soup for parsing.
 You first use the requests package to pull the html itself and then pass that data to beautiful soup.

 ```python